bensaufley/scripts-for-docker-based-dev/README.md

 - `setup`: Set up the Docker environment from scratch.
 Will not use cache.
   Should do things like build all images, migrate db, etc. Will not obliterate volumes if they already exist.
 Calls `script/bootstrap` and `script/migrate`.
+  `setup` might also do things like pull secrets (using, e.g., the [1Password CLI]) or seed the database for initial use.
 - `update`: Update the Docker environment.
 Will use cache.
 Will also do things like migrate db, etc. Will not obliterate volumes if they already exist.
 Calls `script/bootstrap` and `script/migrate`.
 Essentially behaves as `script/setup`